uf-mil/mil/Code-Policy.md

 * Every commit should represent a logical unit, both in code and in message, never just "[work](https://github.com/uf-mil/SubjuGator/commits/master?page=4)" or "fix"
 * [Don't do this](http://www.commitlogsfromlastnight.com/)
 * Include a brief line about how you tested your code

+## Merging and Rebasing
+* If you have made commits **locally**, and want to take in commits from upstream, you should `rebase`

+    git pull --rebase upstream master

+* If you have made commits on your feature branch, and some of these commits exist on the uf-mil remote, you should `merge

+    git pull --no-ff upstream master  # This will merge with no fast-forwarding

+* You *DO NOT* need to merge master into your branch before submitting a pull request, the PR will do the merging.

 ## What should I not commit?
 * Do not commit debug print statements (ROS Logging is okay)